 The Assessments: After the introduction and warm-up, you will begin the assessments.
 You will complete the five assessments in the order listed below.
 These assessments are further detailed and explained in the Test Description section of this manual.
-Prior to taking each assessment, you will be provided with an intructional video.
-The video will show you how to correctly complete each assessment, the time limits required to pass, and how you will be scored for each assessment.
+Prior to taking each assessment, you will be provided with instructions.
+The instructions will outline how to correctly complete each assessment, the time limits required to pass, and how you will be scored for each assessment.
 You will be given a minimum of a 5-minute rest break between each assessment.